ruvnet/agenticsjs/README.md

 ## API/SDK Overview

-AgenticJS provides a comprehensive API for developers to interact with the library.
+AgenticsJS provides a comprehensive API for developers to interact with the library.
 Below is an overview of the main components and their usage:

 ### App